apache/openwhisk-deploy-kube/README.md

 We would welcome contributions of documentation for Azure (AKS) and any other public cloud providers.

+### Using a Kubernetes cluster you built yourself

+If you are comfortable with building your own Kubernetes clusters and deploying services with ingresses to them, you should also be able to deploy OpenWhisk to a do-it-yourself cluster.
+Make sure your cluster meets the [technical requirements](docs/k8s-technical-requirements.md).
+You will need at least 1 worker node with 4GB of memory and 2 virtual CPUs to deploy the default configuration of OpenWhisk.
+You can deploy to significantly larger clusters by scaling up the replica count of the various components and labeling multiple nodes as invoker nodes.
+There are some additional notes [here](docs/k8s-diy.md).

+We would welcome contributions of more detailed DIY instructions.

 ## Helm

 [Helm](https://github.com/kubernetes/helm) is a tool to simplify the